fraktalio/fstore-sql/README.md

 #### 6b.
 Stream the events to concurrent consumers / edge-functions (views)

-> Because of this case `pg_cron` and `pg_net` postgress extensions are required.
+Import the [extensions.sql](extensions.sql) into your database.

 It is very similar to the `6a` case.
 The difference is that the cron job will run `SELECT * from stream_events('view1');` for you, and publish event(s) to your edge-functions/http endpoints automatically.
 So, the database is doing all the job.

-The `cron` job is managed(created/deleted) by triggers on the `view` table.
+The `cron` job is managed(created/deleted) by triggers on the `view` table (uncomment the triggers in [schema.sql](schema.sql) to enable it!).
 So, whenever you register a new View, the cron job will be created automatically.

 ## Try YugabyteDB

 Alternatively, you can use YugabyteDB instead of Postgres.
-We love YugabyteDB, but we are focusing on Postgres for now to keep the project simple.
-Still, we are providing you with this section, so you can try YugabyteDB as well.
+It is fully compatible with Postgres.

 YugabyteDB is a high-performance, cloud-native distributed SQL database that aims to support all Postgres features.
 It is best fit for cloud-native OLTP (i.e. real-time, business-critical) applications that need absolute data correctness and require at least one of the following: scalability, high tolerance to failures, globally distributed deployments.

-> The YSQL API is fully compatible with Postgres.
-> API compatibility refers to the fact that the database APIs offered by YugabyteDB servers implement the
-> same `wire protocol` and `modeling/query language` as that of an existing database.
-Since client drivers, command line
-> shells, IDE integrations and other ecosystem integrations of the existing database rely on this wire protocol and
-> modeling/query language, they are expected to work with YugabyteDB without major modifications.

 You can [download](https://docs.yugabyte.com/preview/quick-start/install) as ready-to-use packages or installers for